polarhive/site/content/blog/indiafoss-2024/index.md

 ## Early Linux/FOSS communities in india

 I was there for the Frederick Noronha talk.
-I noticed his [youtube](https://yewtu.be/channel/UCxgCSgUVEG8QZGToC795wGQ) channel which he was interviewing people around, check it out.
+I noticed his [youtube](https://yewtu.be/channel/UCxgCSgUVEG8QZGToC795wGQ) channel where he interviewed people around, check it out.
 He is also publishing a magazine about FOSS contributions from India and the history of the FOSS movement in India.

 ![FN](lug.jpg)